 Sharing the same winch and cable with the pilot rescue sling was the “spy basket.”
 After Akron tests showed refinement was needed, improvements to its harness had been made by the Guggenheim Foundation Aero Lab at Stanford.
 Otherwise known as the “cloud car” (right, as seen from a passing airplane), it had been deployed at an airspeed of 50 knots on October 10th.
 The only images we have of the stable spy basket were motion pictures taken on Navy Day, October 27, 1934, as newsreel cameramen were taken out from Moffett Field for Macon to strut all her stuff.
 (Much of this film is included in our DVD “The Flying Carriers.“) Yet it had been called technically obsolete by 1933.
 True, the hook-on planes made for wider scouting at extreme standoff from the high value asset.
 But, obsolete?
 A similar cloud car was pulled from a museum display five years later and used to eavesdrop during the last missions of a rigid airship, just weeks before WWII began!
 However, airshipmen had remembered one particularly frustrating evaluation of performance in pea-soup fog that had grounded all Fleet airplanes.
 One Admiral complained Macon’s assets should have allowed scouting while another said the fog made Macon useless.
 Wiley retained the car since this little wingless “plane” allowed Macon the promise of sort of a inverse periscope— without her aircraft being subjected to the hazards of flying through obscuring layers in which they might collide with the mothership.
 Not seen are the markings on the cable which allowed the winch operator to keep track of how much cable had been payed out.
 The sonic altimeter and measuring marks on the cable could have verified altitude to prevent dunking the occupant.
 Room for improvement had been noted, with visibility below and to the car’s rear, and the windshield did not help vision, either.

 1934 had been a busy, productive year for Macon and her crew.
+The process of launching and recovering the airship directly from the stern beam had been perfected without a single injury or damage to the dirigible.
 With the holiday break came the Christmas cards – for airshipmen, often an LTA theme.
 (LCDR Wiley poses in his aviator’s cap by the ship’s engine annunciators.)
 Right after New Years’ Macon was aloft for fleet visibility tests, working with Lexington until weather made further work impractical.
 On the 15th she tested her own stealth by darkening ship and conducting visibility tests.
 On the last day of the January Macon ran long-distance homing exercises with her planes.
 Sadly, the chance to actually spearhead scouting for the fleet, which was seen as being most effective 50 to 75 miles ahead of the surface fleet’s track, was never to be tested in practice.

 In the afternoon of the 1st of February 1935, a battle drill simulated a damaged bridge, and for the first time on any American airship, control was shifted from forward to the auxiliary control station in the leading edge of the lower vertical fin.
 Conning for half an hour gave confidence the station could handle such an emergency.
 In the photo, Chief Petty Officers Joe Barton and Harry Probst con the ship from the somewhat cramped station.
 This casualty control measure would be the most extensive disaster training Macon would ever conduct – and as it turned out, in less than two weeks, that drill had not been enough.